-Let’s be real, wedding speeches are stressful.
+Let’s be real; wedding speeches are stressful.
 It can feel SO exciting to be asked to stand by your best friend on her big day, but then the reality of the responsibility sets in–you’re expected to write and read a speech.
 Are you sweating yet?

 So what makes a good speech?
 Here’s my advice: keep it simple and remember basic etiquette.

-First of all, a wedding speech should be short and succinct.
+First of all, a wedding speech should be short and concise.
 We’ve all been at the wedding where someone rambles on for over 10 minutes about odd stories and inside jokes that no one understands—it’s not a good time.
 Instead, try to keep your speech under 4 minutes (2-3 minutes is ideal).

 Why should you avoid inside jokes?
-While a small reference to an inside joke can add a special connection for you and your friend, a speech littered with them can leave the audience confused and uninterested.
+While a little reference to an inside joke can add a special connection for you and your friend, a speech littered with them can leave the audience confused and uninterested.

 Begin your speech by introducing yourself and thanking your friend for having you be a part of their celebration.
-Also consider thanking the bridal party for their help planning events (if they did so) and it is traditional etiquette to thank the parents.
+Also, consider thanking the bridal party for their help planning events (if they did so), and it is traditional etiquette to thank the parents.

 Next, share one memory (or two maximum) about you and the bride/groom and don’t just reference an inside joke!
 If you’re stuck for a memory, consider qualities you might admire about the bride/groom and think of a time they best showed this quality.